praekelt/django-composer-prk/README.rst

 * style: The style is used to look up a suitable template for rendering the target.
 An example is ``templates/myapp/inclusion_tags/mymodel_tile.html``.

-* class_name: The extra classes to add to the tile.
+* class_name: The extra CSS classes to add to the tile.

 Usage
 -----